wmackin/326-final-gamma/docs/milestone3.md

 Steve - implemented the data for region.JSON and champion.JSON, also contributed to rendering pages in the server.js file Will - contributed to rendering pages in the server.js file using data retrieved with SQL, set up postgreSQL server on heroku and created tables
+Josh - contributed to rendering pages in the server.js file and also adding further functionality to the buttons.
+Also tried to clean up codebase especially server.js file.